Bioconductor/BBS/Doc/BBSoptions.md

   the DESCRIPTION file of the package.
 More than one address can be specified, e.g.,

       AlertTo: userone@domain.org, user.two@domain.net

 ## ForceInstall (Deprecated)

 This field was used to forcibly install packages that no other package required.
-It addressed the situation where a data/experiment package depends on a software package (or visa versa) and nothing else would trigger the installation of the software package (i.e., no other software package depended on it).
+It addressed the situation where a data/experiment package depends on a software package (or vice versa) and nothing else would trigger the installation of the software package, i.e., no other software package depended on it.

 As of commit b47942af5ada41e6ba9b70463c97bd79356eaff4 all target packages are installed and this field is no longer used.